CS2103AUG2016-F11-C3/addressbook-level4/docs/NewDeveloperGuide.md

 #### Extensions
 1a.
 The given task is invalid
-> 3a1.
+> 1a1.
 System shows an error message
-> Use case resumes at step 2
+> Use case resumes at step 1

 2a.
 Task is already completed
 > Use case ends

 ### Use case: Delete task
 #### MSS
-1. User requests to list tasks
-2. System shows a list of tasks
 3. User requests to delete a task in the list
 4. System deletes selected task from the list
 (Use case ends)

 #### Extensions
-2a.
+1a.
+The given task is invalid
+>1a1.
+System shows an error message
+> Use case resumes at step 1

+1b.
+The given task is recurring
+> 1b1.
+System checks if user wants to delete this task or all succeeding tasks
+> 1b2.
+User selects desired choice
+> 1b3.
+System deletes selected tasks

+### Use case: List all tasks
+#### MSS
+1. User requests to list tasks
+2. System shows all tasks

+#### Extensions
+1a.
 The list is empty
 > Use case ends

-3a.
+2a.
 The given task is invalid
-> 3a1.
+> 2a1.
 System shows an error message
 > Use case resumes at step 2

+### Use case: Clear list
+#### MSS
+1. User requests to clear list
+2. System clears list

+#### Extensions
+1a.
+The list is empty
+> Use case ends

 ## Appendix C: Product Review